hetu-project/hetu-chain/README.md

 ## Quick Start

-To learn how the Hetu Hub works from a high-level perspective, go to the [Protocol Overview](https://docs.hetu.org/protocol) section from the documentation.
+To learn how the Hetu works from a high-level perspective, go to the [Protocol Overview](https://docs.hetu.org/protocol) section from the documentation.
 You can also check the instructions to [Run a Node](https://docs.hetu.org/protocol/hetu-cli#run-a-hetu-node).

 ## Community

-The following chat channels and forums are a great spot to ask questions about Hetu Hub:
+The following chat channels and forums are a great spot to ask questions about Hetu Chain:

 - [Open an Issue](https://github.com/hetu-project/hetu-hub/issues)
 - [Hetu Protocol](https://github.com/hetu-project#hetu-key-research)